 Traveling through time via the treasure trove that is Trove, (the National Library of Australia’s digital resource), I noticed that general interest stories about buttons were fairly common.
 There were historical stories, stories about collections and collectors, fashion musings as well as craft ideas and games.
 I guess that button nuts have always been interested to read about their obsession!
 I’ve selected some for your edification and entertainment.

-The Perth Gazette and Indepedant Journal of Politics and News, 31st October 1851.
+The Perth Gazette and Independant Journal of Politics and News, 31st October 1851.
 At this stage Australian pearl has not impacted the market.

 The Sydney Morning herald, 18th September 1860.